manishemi/manishemi.github.io/_posts/2021-10-03-Contextual word embedding.md

 |:--:|
 | Figure 2: Contextual word embedding|

-There are three famous models that enable us to have contextual word embeddings:
+these are three famous models that enable us to have contextual word embeddings:

 1 - BERT(Bidirectional Encoder Representations from Transformers)